 The most commonly raised problems are those involving possession/settlement dates and interest for late settlement.

-The sub committee has compiled a 2008 Rulings Manual.
-Before a matter is referred to the Sub committee for a determination, practitioners are asked to check the Rulings Manual to see if it is a matter which has been the subject of a previous determination.
-The Rulings Manual is currently being updated as a result of the coming into effect of the Property Law Act 2007, the revised and updated versions of the Agreement for Sale and Purchase of Real Estate and Agreement for Sale and Purchase of a Business.
+The committee has compiled a 2016 Rulings Manual.
+Before a matter is referred to the committee for a determination, practitioners are asked to check the Rulings Manual to see if it is a matter which has been the subject of a previous determination.
 Rulings in the Manual must be viewed carefully in the light of changes to legislation and documentation.

-Please to contact the Committee Secretary for further information and/or to lodge a request for a ruling.
-Every request is referred to the Convenor of the Sub committee and if it is considered appropriate, the matter will be considered by the Sub-committee at its next meeting.
-The Sub-committee usually meets on the first Wednesday of the month.
-However a request for an urgent ruling will be agreed if possible.
+Please contact the Committee Secretary for further information and/or to lodge a request for a ruling at email@example.com.
+Every request is referred to the Convenor of the Committee and if it is considered appropriate, the matter will be considered by the Committee.
+The committee meets as and when a dispute is submitted for their consideration and the parties complete all of the conditions outlined in the Committee guidelines.